 He was then pulled to the river side, where he was kept afloat until the safety boat arrived (approximately six minutes after the initial alarm was raised).

 The Safety Boat Operator and Slinger/ Signaller were then able to pull alongside the man and lift him from the water to the safety boat, where he was placed in the recovery position and covered with warm clothing to preserve any remaining body heat and prevent further deterioration.

 The PCSOs then liaised with the emergency services to agree a rendezvous point, two minutes further downstream, to recover the casualty from the boat.

-I am pleased to report that the casualty is recovering and receiving treatment, highlighting the value of a well practised Man Overboard procedure.
+I am pleased to report that the casualty is recovering and receiving treatment, highlighting the value of a well practiced Man Overboard procedure.